sambanova/ai-starter-kit/data_extraction/README.md

 - [csv_extraction.ipynb](notebooks/csv_extraction.ipynb): This notebook provides examples of text extraction from CSV files using different packages.
 Depending on your specific use case, some packages may perform better than others.

-- [unstructured_extraction.ipynb](notebooks/unstructured_extraction.ipynb): This notebook provides examples of text extraction from files in different input format using Unstructured lib.
-Section 1 includes two loading examples first one using unstructured API and the other using local unstructured loader

 #### XLS/XLSX Documents

-- [unstructured_extraction.ipynb](notebooks/unstructured_extraction.ipynb): This notebook provides examples of text extraction from files in different input format using Unstructured lib.
+- [xls_extraction.ipynb](notebooks/xls_extraction.ipynb): This notebook provides examples of text extraction from files in different input format using Unstructured lib.
 Section 2 includes two loading examples first one using unstructured API and the other using local unstructured loader

 #### DOC/DOCX Documents

-- [unstructured_extraction.ipynb](notebooks/unstructured_extraction.ipynb): This notebook provides examples of text extraction from files in different input format using Unstructured lib.
+- [docx_extraction.ipynb](notebooks/docx_extraction.ipynb): This notebook provides examples of text extraction from files in different input format using Unstructured lib.
 Section 3 includes two loading examples first one using unstructured API and the other using local unstructured loader

 #### RTF Documents

-- [unstructured_extraction.ipynb](notebooks/unstructured_extraction.ipynb): This notebook provides examples of text extraction from files in different input format using Unstructured lib.
+- [rtf_extraction.ipynb](notebooks/rtf_extraction.ipynb): This notebook provides examples of text extraction from files in different input format using Unstructured lib.
 Section 4 includes two loading examples first one using unstructured API and the other using local unstructured loader

 #### Markdown Documents

-- [unstructured_extraction.ipynb](notebooks/unstructured_extraction.ipynb): This notebook provides examples of text extraction from files in different input format using Unstructured lib.
+- [markdown_extraction.ipynb](notebooks/markdown_extraction.ipynb): This notebook provides examples of text extraction from files in different input format using Unstructured lib.
 Section 5 includes two loading examples first one using unstructured API and the other using local unstructured loader

 #### HTML Documents

-- [unstructured_extraction.ipynb](notebooks/unstructured_extraction.ipynb): This notebook provides examples of text extraction from files in different input format using Unstructured lib.
+- [web_extraction.ipynb](notebooks/web_extraction.ipynb): This notebook provides examples of text extraction from files in different input format using Unstructured lib.
 Section 6 includes two loading examples first one using unstructured API and the other using local unstructured loader

 #### PDF Documents

-- [pdf_extraction_non_OCR.ipynb](notebooks/pdf_extraction_non_ocr.ipynb): This notebook provides examples of text extraction from PDF documents using different packages.
+- [pdf_extraction.ipynb](notebooks/pdf_extraction.ipynb): This notebook provides examples of text extraction from PDF documents using different packages including different OCR and non-OCR packages.
 Depending on your specific use case, some packages may perform better than others.

-- [pdf_extraction_ocr_tables.ipynb](notebooks/pdf_extraction_ocr_tables.ipynb): This notebook provides examples of text and tables extraction from PDF documents using different OCR packages.
-Depending on your specific use case, some packages may perform better than others.
-It also provides an example of a simple RAG retiever an an example of a multivector RAG retriever.
-For SambaNova model endpoint usage refer [here](../README.md)
+- [retrieval_from_pdf_tables.ipynb](notebooks/retrieval_from_pdf_tables.ipynb):  This notebook provides an example of a simple RAG retiever and an example of a multivector RAG retriever for pdf with tables retrieval.
+For SambaNova model endpoint usage refer to the [ai-starter-kit docs](../README.md)

-- [qa_qc_util.ipynb](notebooks/qa_qc_util.ipynb): This notebook offers a simple utility for visualizing text boxes extracted using the PyMuPDF or Fitz package.
-This visualization can be particularly helpful when dealing with complex multi-column PDF documents, aiding in the debugging process.
+- [qa_qc_util.ipynb](notebooks/qa_qc_util.ipynb): This notebook offers a simple utility for visualizing text boxes extracted using the Fitz package.
+This visualization can be particularly helpful when dealing with complex multi-column PDF documents, and in the debugging process.

-- [unstructured_extraction.ipynb](notebooks/unstructured_extraction.ipynb): This notebook provides examples of text extraction from files in different input format using Unstructured lib.
-Section 7 includes two loading examples first one using unstructured API and the other using local unstructured loader

-#### Multidocument

-- [multidocs_extraction.ipynb](notebooks/multidocs_extraction.ipynb): This notebook provides examples of text extraction from multiple docs using Unstructured.io as file loader.
-The input format could be a mixed of formats.

 ### Included files
 - [data](data): Contains sample data for running the notebooks, and is used as storage for intermediate steps for recipes.